 When I first approached writing about kid-free weddings, I was all, “La la la, obviously everyone knows weddings without kids are totally fine, let’s talk about making your parent friends comfortable… if you care.”
 But then I realized that not everyone thinks that child-free weddings are cool, so let’s backtrack a little.

 First, the obvious: kids can be a joy at your wedding, and weddings can be a great way to celebrate with a multi-generational community.
 That said, there are times where it just doesn’t work to have kids at your wedding.
-If you’ve decided not to have kids present, you probably have your reasons, and I’m betting “hating children” is not among them.
+If you’ve decided to have a no kid wedding, you probably have your reasons, and I’m betting “hating children” is not among them.
 Chief Revenue Officer Maddie, one of the most kid-obsessed people I know, had a (mostly kinda) kid-free wedding, simply because they had a 250-person guest list without kids.
 Which goes to show that weddings without kids can happen for reasons you might not immediately think of.

 So now you need to plan this thing.
 The first question worth asking yourselves honestly (the honest answer is not to be repeated outside the four walls of your home) is this: Do we care if the parents on our guest list attend?
 It’s possible the answer is no. Maybe the only parent on your guest list is your super annoying cousin, and if she ends up staying home with her out of control children, you’re fine with it.
 If that’s the case, read point number one, and then go take a nap.
 But let’s assume you do really hope the parents on your guest list come.
 Then read on, because this post is for you.